Skip to content

 def normalize_options(options=None, *, target_field=None) -> CastOptions:

-return CastOptions.check(options, target_field=target_field, strict_match_names=True)
+return CastOptions.check(options, target=target_field)

 Don't invent parallel per-call option objects — extend CastOptions or pass it through.